Bro-Rahul/Algo-Visualizer/tasks.md

 - Add Selection Sort
 - Add Quick Sort
 - Add Merged Sort
+- Create an Constants variable that will tell about all the dimenstion.(fields values like width,height,borders,etc).
+- Fix the bug that happen after re-clicking the sort btn once the array are sorted (pre-check the array weather it is sorted our not)
 - Final Task for this section `Create an document Page Blog page` that will guide the algoritms details